jpconstantineau/BlueMicro_BLE/docs/building_firmware.md

 - Run ./build.ps1 keyboard:keymap:target
 - You can replace either keyboard, keymap or target with "all" as a wildcard
 - Optional switches are -verbose, -continueOnError, and -nrf52840
+- *If you're using an nRF52840 based board like the BlueMicro840 or nice!nano make sure to use -nrf52840*

 Examples